We’ve been tasting our way through Italy for years — and now we’ve created this ultimate Italy food tour guide just for you.

 Smaller groups ensure a more personalized experience!
 This Naples food tour is definitely on our bucket list! 👉 Book this Naples foodie walk!

-The region's mozzarella, burrata, and stracciatella are simply incredible.
-We suggest visiting a local dairy farm where you can watch cheese being made, try making it yourself, and best of all, taste it when it's super fresh!
+Don’t forget the region’s amazing cured meats and cheeses.
+Puglia’s mozzarella, burrata, and stracciatella are truly unforgettable.
+For an authentic experience, visit a local dairy farm to watch cheese being made, try it yourself, and taste it fresh on the spot.

-Highlights include the iconic Focaccia Barese, made with semolina and potatoes, topped with tomatoes and olives for that perfect soft-crispy contrast.
-Then come the Sgagliozze — fried polenta squares served hot in the street — and Popizze, golden balls of fried dough you’ll find impossible to stop eating.
+You’ll try the iconic Focaccia Barese, made with semolina and potatoes and topped with tomatoes and olives for the perfect soft–crispy bite.
+Then come Sgagliozze—fried polenta squares served hot on the street—and Popizze, golden fried dough balls that are impossible to resist.

-Of course, no Bari food journey is complete without a Panzerotto, stuffed with tomato and mozzarella (though there are plenty of creative variations).
-One of the most unique bites?
-The octopus sandwich, grilled and finished with just olive oil and lemon — simple, fresh, unforgettable.
+No Bari food experience is complete without a Panzerotto, stuffed with tomato and mozzarella (plus other creative fillings).
+And for something truly unique, you’ll taste the famous octopus sandwich, simply grilled and finished with olive oil and lemon.

-The tour wraps up with a scoop of gelato from one of the city’s top spots.
-Small groups and multiple departure times make it easy to fit into a day of exploring.
+The tour ends with a scoop of gelato from one of the city’s best spots.
+Small groups and multiple departure times make it easy to fit into your day.

 Sicily is one of Italy's most captivating regions for food enthusiasts.
 Its cuisine thrives on fresh and organic ingredients, featuring a delightful array of fish and vegetables.